National Fellowship

 Deadline and Selection

-The deadline for application and letters of recommendation to the 2024-25 National Fellowship has been moved to February 1, 2024 - updated on January 11, 2024.
-No application will be read until all materials have been received, including letters of recommendation.
+The deadline for applications and letters of recommendation to the 2025-26 National Fellowship is February 1, 2025.
+No application will be read until all materials, including letters of recommendation, have been received.

 If you have questions about the National Fellowship Program, please e-mail nationalfellows@jeffersonscholars.org.